- React Developer Tools

 Github stars: 9662

 Reactide is an integrated development environment (IDE) for web developers using React.js.
 If you use this tool, you don’t need server configuration as well as build-tool.
-Reactide is simply a desktop application that offers great opportunities for visualization thought live code editing.
+Reactide is a React developer tool, it is simply a desktop application that offers great opportunities for visualization thought live code editing.

+Admin template is a great React development tool that simplifies the process of coding.
 The benefits of using admin templates are well known.
-This particular admin dashboard follows Google Material Design guidelines.
+This particular admin dashboard follows Google material design guidelines.
 It is completely jQuery and Bootstrap free and can be used for fast development of almost any kind of web application.

 - Basic Tables;